prettydiff/share-file-systems/documentation/services.md

 * **action**: string, The service name to execute.
 * **agent**: string, The agent (user) where the action must be performed.
 * **depth**: number, This is only used by File System services to describe the number of recursive steps to walk in a directory tree.
 A value of **0** means full recursion and a value of **1** means no recursion.
 This is ignored unless the specified artifact is a directory.
+* **id**: The id attribute value of the target modal.
+This is only used for non-local operations where content is requested from the network.
 * **location**: string[], A list of locations, such as a list of file system paths.
 * **name**: string, *fs-rename* uses this data as an artifact's new name.
 The *fs-move* and *fs-paste* services use this as the destination address.
 * **watch**: "no"|"yes"|string,